zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 “Each serving size,” Wendy says, “has 30 grams of fat.”
 A “ gram” is a unit of measurement for weight.
 “Fat” is the oily part of foo ds; fat is a kind of food.
 Food has protein and carbohydrates, and it also can have f at.
 Certain kinds of fat are considered bad for your health, especially satu rated fats and trans fat.
 Wendy says that there are 10 grams of trans fat in that particular package.
 Trans fat is now considered the most unhealthy kind of fat beca use it can increase (or raise) your risk of having a heart attack.

  Wendy says, “The sodium level is through the roof.”
 “Sodi um” is another word for salt; it’s the chemical element Na.
 “Through the r oof” is an expression that means very high or a very large number.
 “The price of ga soline in the U.S. went through the roof last year” – it became very expensive, very high in price.
 So, the sodium level is very high in this piece of food and “it’s f ull of carbohydrates.”
 Remember, we talked about food having different elem ents (different parts).
 One element is carbohydrates.
-“Carbohydrate” is the part o f a food that is used to make energy – that the body uses to make energy.
+“Carbohydrate” is the part of a food that is used to make energy – that the body uses to make energy.

 Well, Wendy says to Ichirou, “Do you really want to put th at in your body?”
 Of course, he probably does, but because she is his girlfriend he wants to keep her happy, so he says, “Um, I guess not,” meaning no, I don’t.
 Wendy says, “What are these cookies doing in the basket?” meaning why did yo u put cookies in their shopping basket.
 A “shopping basket” is a container you use  to put your food in in a store before you pay for it.
 It helps you move the food around the store.